CTMills/Fate-Draw-Strike/README.md

 ### Feature 3: Card Keywords

-This will be a set of keywords for the special features that could be added to cards.
+This will be a set of keywords for the special features that could be added to cards or that cards may innately possess.
+Servants can also have these keywords attached to them, but they cannot gain keywords from cards that may grant keywords.

+- Stealth: The card will be hidden and only those who are stealth or have the vigilant trait can attack
+- Barrier: The card has X tokens of barrier added on to it's GP status.
+Barrier points are removed upon taking damage
+- Pierce: Half of a card's AP will go through a card's GP to directly attack a player's HP
+- Double-Strike: The current card will strike twice in a row on the same target.
+If the target is destroyed on the first strike then the card will strike the player directly
+- Taunt: The card with the taunt status will be forced to be block first before other cards can be blocked
+- Vigilant: This card can see through stealth units, Vigilant cards also gain +1 AP if they destroy a Stealth card

 ## Game Identity